githubtraining/migrating-your-repository/responses/01_make-a-plan.md

   ### Migrating non-Git data

   These migrations are more nuanced and outside the scope of this course.
 I recommend you go through these steps with a simple repository so you can learn best practices and then apply them to your more complex migration.

-  If you don't have a repository to use for this activity, you are welcome to use this one: https://github.com/githubtraining/github-move

   <hr>
 </details>